tomfelker/astrolock/README.md

 1. Run AstroLock.

 1. Under the Status tab, select `celestron_nexstar_hc:COM`n (it should auto-detect) from the dropdown and hit Start.
-You should see a bunch of info below, including ideally the GPS info from the telescope.
-(If your scope doesn't have GPS, you'll need to edit the default location in tracker.py - did I mention the GUI is incomplete?)
+You should see a bunch of info below.

-1. Play around with the gamepad - see below for details.
+1. Play around with using the gamepad to move the telescope - see below for details.
 Right trigger or Start will stop any motion.

+1. Go to the Time and Location tab, and check that everything looks right.
+If your telescope has GPS, it should have grabbed that (or you can kick it to try again), otherwise you can enter your own coordinates or your address.

 1. Go to the Alignment tab to start aligning the telescope.
 Use your gamepad to point at a target, and once it's centered in your eyepiece or camera, press "Add Current Observation" (or press Cross on the gamepad).
 Repeat this three or more times.
 Now press "Perform Alignment" - after a few seconds, it should give you a solution, including identifying the targets you used and telling you how level your tripod was.